EyasuTeshome/shifttracker/soft-skills/learning-about-diversity-and-multicultural-teams.md

 - Be open-minded and always assume good intentions
 - Report any behavior that makes you feel uncomfortable or is inappropriate

-Refresh your knowledge of all our expectations around diversity and inclusion in the Diversity & Inclusion Policy.

 ### Guidelines for communication in a diverse environment